tari-project/tari/RFC/src/Glossary.md

 A Mining Worker is responsible for performing Proof-of-Work tasks received from its parent [Mining Server].

-## Node id
+## Node ID
-[node id]: #node-id
+[node ID]: #node-id

-A node id is a unique identifier that specifies the location of a [Consensus Node] or [Consensus Client] in the Tari communication network.
-The node id can either be obtained from registration on the [Base Layer] or can be derived from the public identification key of a [Consensus Node] or [Consensus Client].
+A node ID is a unique identifier that specifies the location of a [Consensus Node] or [Consensus Client] in the Tari communication network.
+The node ID can either be obtained from registration on the [Base Layer] or can be derived from the public identification key of a [Consensus Node] or [Consensus Client].

 ## Range proof
 [range proof]: #range-proof